 github_added to the beginning of its name.

-Once you have set up mirroring, Cloud Source Repositories automatically syncs your repository with the mirrored repository when a user commits a change.
-Cloud Source Repositories allows you to view the last time your mirrored repository was synced and manually force a sync if necessary.
+After you set up mirroring, Cloud Source Repositories automatically syncs your repository with the mirrored repository when a user commits a change.
+Cloud Source Repositories lets you view the last time your mirrored repository was synced and manually force a sync if necessary.

-Click Sync from GitHub to manually force a sync of the repositories.
+To manually force a sync of the repositories, click Sync from GitHub.